charlesdsouza117/myworks/rsaprime/readme.md

 when R == 0, one of the factor is N.

-Now find the other factor using B.
+Now find the other factor using B, or simply N / factor1.